catpea/catpea-project/database/furkies-purrkies/poem-1252/index.md

 The news gets worse, great effort has been put, into allowing humanity to drift towards further division and stratification.

-That appears to always work fo the bad people, and results in tragedy, injustice, eventual economic failure and war.
+That appears to always work for the bad people, and results in tragedy, injustice, eventual economic failure and war.

 Because wealthy liars and pretenders head directly for prestigious leadership positions,